Chevrolet Tracker (2019): Philippines

 The Tracker was unveiled in the Philippine market in July 2021 and is imported from China.
+It was replaced by the Groove in 2025.

 Argentina

 In April 2022, the Tracker began to be produced in Argentina by General Motors de Argentina at the General Alvear factory in Santa Fe Province.
-300 million USD were invested to upgrade the plant, which will see its annual capacity increase from 80,000 to 115,000 vehicles.
+US$300 million were invested to upgrade the plant, which will see its annual capacity increase from 80,000 to 115,000 vehicles.
 It is the only B-segment SUV made in Argentina.
 80% of its production is exported.
 The 1.2-litre engine is imported from the Joinville factory in Brazil.

 Uzbekistan

 The Tracker is also produced in Uzbekistan by UzAuto Motors at the Asaka plant since July 2022, replacing the China-imported model.
 The model is offered with the 1.2-litre turbocharged engine and marketed as the "Tracker 2" to avoid confusion with the previous Trax-based model, which was earlier offered in the region under the same title.
 Unlike Latin American production, the engines for the Tracker are built locally at UzAuto Motors Powertrain, sister company to UzAuto Motors.

 The production is planned to reach annual capacity of 70,000 units and is part of the two stage progression of GEM platform integration in Uzbekistan.
 The second stage will start in the first quarter of 2023 with the production of Chevrolet Onix.
-The overall costs of the GEM production lines are estimated at over 600 million USD for UzAuto Motors.
+The overall costs of the GEM production lines are estimated at over US$600 million for UzAuto Motors.